minijackson/2022-nixcon-cross-compilation/slides.md

 In all phases of the build, there are programs run on the build machine.

-But runtime dependencies need to be found, and they will run on our end machine (usually).
+But runtime dependencies need to run on our end machine (usually).

 ::: notes